Looking for a way to get online from your caravan or motorhome, whether you’re static, or always on the go?

 Pros

-- Using your hotspot is a convenient way of getting online.
+- Convenient way of getting online.

 Cons